ethereum/ethereum-org-website/src/content/eth2/beacon-chain/index.md

 description: Learn about the beacon chain - the first major eth2 upgrade to Ethereum.
 lang: en
 template: eth2
+sidebar: true
 ---

-# What’s different about the beacon chain?
+## What’s different about the beacon chain?

 The beacon chain’s role will change over time but it’s a foundational component for the secure, sustainable and scalable Ethereum we’re aiming towards.